mblhaunted/books/README.md

 # Design notes

-While you can use `docker` to manually navigate the images and codebase, `docker-compose.yml` is provided to orchestrate running the app, tests, and for using `kompose` against to deploy the codebase to Kubernetes.
+While you can use `docker` to manually navigate the images and codebase, `docker-compose.yml` is provided to orchestrate running the app, tests.
+For deploying on kubernetes, use the provided helm chart.

-(Note, I've not yet tested converting this to k8s with `kompose`.)

 The `docker-compose.yml` is designed to map the ports you'll need to access the API, and map the `[project_directory]/*` to `/app` in the container.
 This means the `db.sqlite3` database will be created in that directory.